-Some alternative products in the market today such as agave nectar, aspartame, or sucralose claim to be better and healthier than sugar.
+Some alternative products in the market today, such as agave nectar, aspartame, or sucralose, claim to be better and healthier than sugar.
 However, these common substitutes may be wolves in sheep’s clothing.
-For example, aspartame used in diet sodas, has been linked to some symptoms like malaise, headache, or abdominal pain.
-Some studies show that it can be toxic when mixed with some common food coloring.
-Agave nectar may be good if it is pure and natural but in reality, those commercially available agave are often made up of at least 70% fructose.
+For example, aspartame used in diet sodas has been linked to some symptoms like malaise, headache, or abdominal pain.
+Some studies show that it can be toxic when mixed with common food coloring.
+Agave nectar may be good if it is pure and natural, but in reality, those commercially available agaves are often made up of at least 70% fructose.
 Lastly, sucralose (better known as the brands Splenda, Sukrana, Candys, or Nevella) is processed using chlorine and is a source of water pollution.

-Real, natural sweeteners are therefore the way to go!
+Real and natural sweeteners are, therefore, the way to go!

-Raw honey, stevia, and molasses are the popular healthy replacements.
-These three all have their own benefits supported by science and research.
-But there is another less known natural sweetener that may even be better than them – the monk fruit aka Luo Han Guo.
+Raw honey, stevia, and molasses are popular healthy replacements.
+These three all have their benefits supported by science and research.
+But another less known natural sweetener may even be better than them – the monk fruit aka Luo Han Guo.